bruceravel/BLA-XANES/doc/metis/hdf5.rst

 attribute giving it's energy in the XANES scan.
 In ``XES`` mode, the ``energy`` attribute is absent.
 The ``filename`` attribute is set to the fully resolved filename of the tiff file.
-The ``skip`` attribute is a flag which tells :demeter:`metis` whether to include an image into the analysis.
+The ``skip`` attribute is a flag which tells :demeter:`metis` whether to exclude an image from the analysis.
 For example, in ``XES`` mode, setting this to a false value for an image would exclude it from a merge of the resulting XES spectra.
+In ``HERFD`` mode it would be excluded from the XANES spectrum (not unlike deglitching).

 .. blockdiag::